Darktrace’s Cyber AI Analyst investigates Sodinokibi (REvil) ransomware

 They leveraged frequently-used cloud storage solutions like Dropbox and pCloud for data transfer, and they conducted SSH on port 443, blending in with SSL connections on the same port.
 They used a newly-registered domain for C2 communication, meaning Open Source Intelligence Tools (OSINT) were blind to the threat.

 Finally, the malware itself was evasive in that it made use of code obfuscation and encryption, and had no need for a system library or API imports.
 This is the basis for most modern ransomware attacks, and the reality is signature-based tools cannot keep up.
 Darktrace’s AI not only detected the anomalous activity associated with every stage of the attack, but generated fleshed-out summaries of each stage of the attack with Cyber AI Analyst.

 Between September 21 and October 12, Cyber AI Analyst created 15 incidents, investigating dozens of point detections and creating a coherent attack narrative.

-This attack slipped under the radar of a range of traditional tools deployed by the retail organization.
-However, despite the threat dwelling in the retail organization’s digital environment for over a month, and the attackers using local tools to blend in to regular traffic, from Darktrace’s perspective these actions were noisy in comparison to the organization’s normal ‘pattern of life’, setting off a series of alerts and investigations.
+This Sodinokibi ransomware attack slipped under the radar of a range of traditional tools deployed by the retail organization.
+However, despite the threat dwelling in the retail organization’s digital environment for over a month, and REvil using local tools to blend in to regular traffic, from Darktrace’s perspective these actions were noisy in comparison to the organization’s normal ‘pattern of life’, setting off a series of alerts and investigations.

 Darktrace’s Cyber AI Analyst was able to autonomously investigate nearly every attack phase of the ransomware.
 The technology works around the clock, without requiring training or time off, and can often reduce hours or days of incident response into just minutes, reducing time to triage by up to 92% and augmenting the capabilities of the human security team.